 - Why did they follow the Higher Criticism hermeneutic on speaking in tongues?

 - How did the Higher Criticism word glossolalia sneak into the pentecostal vocabulary?

 As one can see there many assumptions here that require substantiation.
-These will be explained in an upcoming article summarizing this research.
 The following quotes assist in answering one or more of the above questions.

 The baptism of the Spirit with the initial evidence of speaking in tongues is a doctrine unique to the Pentecostal/Charismatic movement that started in the early 1900s.
 An editorial decision has been made not to trace this doctrine.
 The final ambition of The Gift of Tongues Project is to find out why the traditional definition all but died in 1906 and why it was replaced by glossolalia.
 This is the final piece for the Project to complete.

 The majority of the texts focus on the period between 1890 and 1920.
 Some do veer outside these boundaries, but the focus is on this 30 year time frame.

 Please note that the following copy was digitized through manual keyboard entry and/or cut-and-paste from the automated OCR copy provided with the pdf.
 Although the text has been error checked, some minor errors may still exist.
 If you do find one, please let me know through the website comment section, the contact page, Facebook, or Twitter.

 Christian Alliance and Missionary Weekly